QDROs and DROs

 It is not uncommon for retainer agreements in your divorce action to exempt the preparation of QDRO’, DRO’s and other types of orders and documents that divide marital property.
 This does not mean that it does not have to be done or that your attorney is not happy to do it for you.
 It only means that it is a separate item that you need to address as separate from the divorce action itself, much like preparing a deed and other required papers to transfer real property would be a transaction separate from the divorce action.

 The moment you are divorced, you lose all rights as spouse to any account in your ex-spouse’s name.
 Your spouse can do anything they wish with those accounts the moment you are divorced which is a risk you should not take.
 Accidents happen, too.
 Should your ex-spouse die before the orders are signed and filed with the account administrator transferring your entitlement to you, you have lost those accounts.
 They will pass, including your portion of the account, pursuant to beneficiaries on the plans or through the estate; however the plans and accounts were set up.
 You lose all of it, which is why, if you are divorced and these orders have not been prepared, signed by the court, provided and accepted by the plan or account administrator effectuating the transfer to you of your share, you must take immediate action to protect your interests.

-If you need to discuss the preparation of QDRO’s or other orders to transfer accounts and assets awarded to you in a divorce action, call the Law Offices of Peter Van Aulen for a consultation at 201-845-7400.
+If you need to discuss the preparation of QDRO’s or other orders to transfer accounts and assets awarded to you in a divorce action, call the Law Offices of Peter Van Aulen for a free initial consultation at 201-845-7400.